go-data-api/dasql/README.md

              *uint64 instead of only int64
 - [ ] SHOULD document the types that scan supports similar to how the stdlib does it: https://github.com/golang/go/blob/master/src/database/sql/sql.go
+- [ ] COULD  simplify the scan errors, we got two now but one should be plenty